sushil-sagar/sushil-sagar/README.md

 - 👋 Hi, I’m @Sushil-Kumar
-- 👀 I’m interested in java
+- 👀 I’m interested in Dovelopement
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning Data Structure and Algorithm

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Developement.
-- 📫 How to reach me ...
+- 📫 How to reach me sushilkumardugul@gmail.com

 <!---
 sushil-sagar/sushil-sagar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.